-- 10.1 Promote via publications, promotions and campaigns, an environment within the Association and on campus which is supportive of postgraduate students. - 10.2 Work with the University and the Student Support Centre to implement OUSA's policy on Postgraduate Student Representatives. - 10.3 Be one of the Association's representatives on the University of Otago Senate. - 10.4 Where required, assist the OUSA Research and Administrative Assistant to administer aspects of the Departmental Postgraduate Student Representatives system including: - 10.4.1 Maintaining regular contact with representatives from postgraduate classes or programmes via email or other means; and - 10.4.2 Encouraging regular postgraduate class representative meetings, and attend these meetings whenever possible. - 10.5 Be a member of appropriate internal committees of the Association, including, but not limited to: 10.5.1 Postgraduate Committee;

-- 10.5.2 Education Committee; and - 10.5.3 Welfare Committee. - 10.6 Chair monthly meetings of the Postgraduate Committee, ensuring that all committee members are advised of meeting times, that the agenda is prepared and circulated beforehand and ensuring that the standing orders of the committee are adhered to. - 10.7 Take direction from the Postgraduate Committee on all matters relevant to postgraduate members. - 10.8 Normally be the Association's representative on the Board of Graduate Studies. - 10.9 Maintain a good working relationship with relevant OUSA staff, ensuring that information is shared on issues of relevance to postgraduate students. - 10.10 Facilitate a variety of student representation on postgraduate related University Committees. - 10.11 Maintain a good working relationship with the Director of Graduate Research Services and endeavour to meet with them on a monthly basis. - 10.12 Maintain links with and assist affiliated Postgraduate bodies. - 10.13 Maintain a good working relationship with the Administrative Vice President, proactively bringing issues relevant to postgraduate students to their attention, and meeting with them on a weekly basis. - 10.14 Perform the general duties of all Executive Officers. - 10.15 Where practical, work not less than ten hours per week.
+- 11.1 Promote via publications, promotions and campaigns, an environment within the Association and on campus which is supportive of postgraduate students. - 11.2 Work with the University and the Student Support Centre to implement the Association's policy on Postgraduate Student Representatives. - 11.3 Be one of the Association's representatives on the University of Otago Senate. - Be a member of appropriate internal committees of the Association, including, but not limited to: 11.4.1 Postgraduate Committee; and, - 11.4.2 Academic Committee. - 11.5 Chair monthly meetings of the Otago Postgraduate Associationon, ensuring that all committee members are advised of meeting times, that the agenda is prepared and circulated beforehand and ensuring that the standing orders of the committee are adhered to. - 11.6 Take direction from the Otago Postgraduate Association on all matters relevant to postgraduate members. - 11.7 Be the Association's representative on the Board of Graduate Studies. - 11.8 Maintain a good working relationship with relevant OUSA staff, ensuring that information is shared on issues of relevance to postgraduate students. - 11.9 Facilitate a variety of student representation on postgraduate related University Committees. - 11.10 Maintain a good working relationship with the Director of Graduate Research Services and endeavour to meet with them on a monthly basis. - 11.11 Maintain links with and assist affiliated Postgraduate bodies. - 11.12 Maintain a good working relationship with the Administrative Vice President, proactively bringing issues relevant to postgraduate students to their attention, and meeting with them on a weekly basis. - 11.13 Sit o the Otago Postgraduate Association as an ex-officio member and maintain and fulfil the terms of the Memorandum of Understanding held between the Association and the Otago Postgraduate - 11.14 Perform the general duties of all Executive Officers. - 11.15 Where practical, work not less than ten hours per week.

-11. Duties of the International Students' Portfolio Executive Officer
+12. Duties of the International Students' Representative